 The reduction in bruising and swelling happens fairly quickly between 7 and 10 days after the procedure.
 By the second week, bruising has usually gone away, but there’s still some swelling.
 Many people feel they can go back to work after the first week, but others may not feel ready.

 The donor area from which the fat is harvested is typically fitted with a compression garment or bandage to prevent the collection of blood or fluid within the space under the skin.
 Drains are rarely inserted to help draw out excess fluid or blood in cases where a large amount of fat is harvested.

-For more information about autologous fat grafting and how it can complement a full face lift, Nashville facial plastic surgeon Dr. Michael Boggess is happy to consult with you.
+For more information about autologous fat grafting and how it can complement a full facelift, Dr. Michael Boggess is happy to consult with you.
 You can use our online form to request a consultation or call us at (615) 942-8016.